-The main takeaway from this finding is that we cannot identify production dependencies by looking at the nature and functionalities of a package alone.
+The main takeaway from this finding is that we cannot identify production dependencies by looking at the functionalities of a package alone.
 As we have shown, the scope of a dependency can vary based on the context and usage of a package, which means it may differ from project to project.
+For example, a module bundler may be used in production in one application since it uses some of its functionalities at runtime, but may only be used in development in another application.
 Thus, it is important for SCA tools to include this scope analysis in their approach so that developers can more easily identify production dependencies based on their own usage and context.

 \conclusion{Our findings indicate that 28.2\% of production dependencies come from development dependencies and that 51.8\% come from transitive dependencies.
 The functionality of the package alone does not determine if they will be shipped to production: 43 of 183 packages encountered in production in one project are not shipped to production in other projects. }